 If you are seriously injured in an accident, $25,000 in coverage will not be enough.
 And if you are involved in a hit and run accident or an accident with one of the many uninsured drivers, you will depend entirely on your own coverage for bills.
 Depending on the severity of your injuries, bills could be quite high, and in some cases may even top $100,000.
 Keep this in mind when choosing your coverage.

 To find answers to questions about your insurance coverage, accident claims and more, contact an Atlanta personal injury attorney.
-For a free consultation with an injury attorney, contact The Law Offices of Shane Smith.
+For a free consultation with an injury attorney, contact Shane Smith Law.
 Call us today at: (888) 927-6955.